Euthynnus affinis: Description

 To distinguish from the closely related black skipjack, also of the Pacific Ocean, the kawakawa has more broken stripes instead of straight stripes spanning the side of the body on the black skipjack.
 The stripes on the back of the kawakawa are more orderly than those of the little tunny, which is primary found in the Atlantic Ocean.

 Distribution and ecology

 E. Affinis is an Indo-Pacific species which is found from the Red Sea to French Polynesia, but can also be found near Baja California.

 The kawakawa is a pelagic, highly migratory species, often schooling from the surface of the water to depths of 200 m.
 However, it often sticks close to coastal structures and neritic shelves instead of the open ocean.
 It is also known to commonly inhabit coastal reefs and move into estuaries.
 It prefers waters ranging from 18-29 C.

 It is a highly opportunistic feeder, eating squid, fish, crustaceans, and zooplankton.
 Like other tuna species, it will often form large, multi-species schools with other scombridaes like the yellowfin tuna and frigate mackerel.

-Predators of E. Affinis include larger tuna, billfish, sharks, birds, and marine mammals.
+Predators of E. affinis include larger tuna, billfish, sharks, birds, and marine mammals.

-Euthynnus affinis near a coral reef in the Red Sea.
+E. affinis near a coral reef in the Red Sea.